-April 2nd, 2021, is World Autism Day.
-Autism Awareness day has been observed on April 2nd every year since 2007.
-This autism awareness campaign was started by the autism society of America and is now observed in over 60 countries annually.
-The goal of autism awareness day is to raise public understanding about autism spectrum disorder (ASD) and its effects on those who have it and their loved ones.
-It also seeks to increase acceptance and inclusion for people with ASD in communities around the world.
+April second, 2021, is World Autism Day.
+Autism Awareness day has been observed on April second every year since 2007.
+This autism awareness campaign was started by the autism society of America and is now celebrated in over 60 countries annually.
+The goal of autism awareness day is to raise public understanding about autism spectrum disorder (ASD) and its effects on those with it and their loved ones.
+It also seeks to increase acceptance and inclusion for people with ASD in communities worldwide.

-– autism spectrum disorder (ASD) is a broad term that can cover mild to severe symptoms.
+– autism spectrum disorder (ASD) is a broad term covering mild to severe symptoms.

-– autism awareness day is observed on April second every year since 2007.
+– autism awareness day has been observed on April second every year since 2007.

 – the autism society of America and is now observed in over 60 countries annually.

-Autism is a lifelong developmental disability that affects how a person communicates and how a person understands emotions and social interaction.
+Autism is a lifelong developmental disability that affects how a person communicates and understands emotions and social interaction.
 It is associated with differences in brain structure and function.
-An autistic person will show signs of autism at different levels of intensity for each individual.
+An autistic person will show autism at different intensity levels for each individual.
 The different degrees of severity can make it more difficult to recognize signs of autism.

--Autistic people typically show an inability to understand how other people think, feel, or want to act.
+-Autistic people typically cannot understand how others think, feel, or want to act.

 -Some autistic people have great difficulty linking what they see with what they hear, so conversations become confusing.

--Autistic children also have difficulties with change and may resist it by screaming, crying, or withdrawing.
+Autism is considered a disability that affects all aspects of life: family, home, school, and work.-Autistic children also have difficulties with change and may resist it by screaming, crying, or withdrawing.
 Children and adults with autism also experience social interaction, communication, sensory awareness, and imagination problems.
-Autism is considered a disability that affects all aspects of life: family, home, school, and work.

 -However, many autistic people have average or above-average intelligence levels.